Skill Blitz Sale-mobile

 Impact on Hospital outcomes through evidence-based care

-The second example shows how improvements can be driven in a hospital through observation and usage of principles of Lean in a DMAIC framework:
+The second example shows how improvements can be driven in a hospital through observation and usage of principles of Lean in a DMAIC framework or six sigma methodology:

 • Define: Ask questions like how often infections occur in a hospital, over what time frame will infection’s treatments will improve.